google/WebFundamentals/New/src/content/en/fundamentals/native-hardware/device-orientation/index.md

 a specific location.

 Caution: Not all browsers use the same coordinate system, and they may report different values under identical situations.
 This has improved over time, but be sure to test your situation.

+##TL;DR

+* Detect which side of the device is up and how the devices is rotating.
+* Learn when and how to respond to motion and orientation events.

 ## Which end is up?